“I don’t have a lot of downtime.”

 - Playing in sessions.
 These range from 10-16 days, unless non-canon this number is always a flat 8.

 - There is no magic item crafting.
+The artificer feature relating to this is disabled.
 Magic items must be bought or traded between players.

 Editing any downtime message after posting is strictly forbidden and will result in the activity being voided.
 All gold and downtime are lost if a message states (edited).